dlk3/autokey-wayland/README.md

 or by using a search engine, will not receive much/any attention.
 Problem reports should always include a full copy of a
 <code>~/.local/share/autokey/autokey.log</code> file that captures the problem
-while running autokey with the verbose ("-v") command line option.
+while running AutoKey with the verbose ("-v") command line option.
 See the [debug log](https://autokey-wayland.readthedocs.io/en/latest/debuglog.html) section of the documentation for instructions.